wasp-lang/wasp/web/docs/guides/crud.md

 ## Example: simple tasks app

-We'll see an example app with some auth and CRUD operations for a `Task` entity.
+We'll see an example app with auth and CRUD operations for some `Task` entity.

 <ImgWithCaption alt="Automatic CRUD with Wasp" source="img/crud-guide.gif" caption="We are building a simple tasks app with username based auth"/>